 What's New in the Blue Book?

-The Economy essay is revised and has new statistics.
+The Economy essay is new and has new statistics.

 State agency descriptions include links to a number of new administrative histories and records retention schedules.

-The Government Finance essay is revised and features all new tables and graphs.
+The Government Finance essay is new and features all-new tables and graphs.

-The entire section includes up-to-date contact information, descriptions, and population statistics.
+The entire section includes up-to-date contact information and descriptions.

 Explore Oregon section

-An Oregon Authors Book Guide provides descriptions and snippets or full electronic versions of selected books written by Oregon authors, including a new entry about Tom Spanbauer.
+The Oregon Authors Book Guide provides updated descriptions and snippets or full electronic versions of selected books written by Oregon authors, including a new entry about Tom Spanbauer.

 Oregon Topics section